-Records of concern and other written information will be stored in a locked facility and any electronic information will be password protected and only made available to relevant individuals.
+Record of concern forms and other written information will be stored in a locked facility and any electronic information will be password protected and only made available to relevant individuals.

-Every effort will be made to prevent unauthorised access, and sensitive information should not routinely be stored on laptop computers, which, by the nature of their portability, could be lost or stolen Child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+Every effort will be made to prevent unauthorised access, and sensitive information should not routinely be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
+Child protection information, including Operation Encompass notifications will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.